 A growing number of accommodations that are pet friendly are expanding the services they offer.
 They realize that catering to pets goes a long way to win the hearts and bookings of pet parents.

 Some hotels now provide pet concierge services.
 Services may include: arranging for dog walking and pet sitting (which can be offered by the hotel or booked through a third-party service), scheduling pet spa appointments, and providing recommendations for nearby pet friendly activities and services, as well as breweries, wineries, and shops that allow pets.

 Special pet amenities are one way that pet friendly accommodations set themselves apart -- and many are jumping on this bandwagon.
 Pet amenities range from pet welcome baskets and special pet bedding, to designated dog potty areas, pet room service, and on-site dog play areas.

 3. More Pet Friendly Things to Do

 More traveling pets = more pet friendly things to do.
-From pet friendly restaurants and breweries to whale watching tours, dog friendly beaches, and other pet friendly excursions, more businesss and destinations are opening up their hearts and doors to pets.
+From pet friendly wineries and breweries to whale watching tours, dog friendly beaches, and other pet friendly excursions, more businesss and destinations are opening up their hearts and doors to pets.